ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ### OperationsProviderProtocol

-It is responsible for providing context operations, it exposes the `register` function so that it is possible to register custom operations in Beagle's default OperationsProvider.
+It is responsible for providing context operations, exposing the `register` function so that it is possible to register custom operations in Beagle's default OperationsProvider.

 ### BundleProtocol